KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

 Add Image Sequence
 ------------------

-This function adds a series of still images as one clip to the project bin.
+This function adds a series of still images as one clip to the Project Bin.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_add_image_sequence_window.webp
    :align:  left